Hayati Pro Ultra Plus 3 for £30. Buy Now.

 Not all vapes contain PG, but many do.
 If you search for “Do all vapes contain PG?” you’ll find that most standard 50/50 and nic salt e-liquids are PG-based.
 However, there are PG-free or “max VG” options made for people who are sensitive to PG or prefer a softer feel.
 These are usually higher in VG and often labelled clearly so users can avoid PG if needed.

-Vegetable Glycerin (VG) in Vape Juice: Vapour Production & Texture
+Vegetable Glycerin (VG) in Vape Juice

 Vegetable glycerin (VG) is a thicker, sweeter-tasting liquid made from plant sources.
 In vape juice, VG is used to create denser vapour and a smoother inhale.
 If you’ve ever noticed large clouds when someone vapes, the e-liquid likely has a higher VG content.